 Dual diagnosis is the term used when you or your loved one receive a diagnosis of a mental health or behavioral disorder at the same time you are diagnosed with substance use disorder (SUD).
-This means that you’ll receive specialized dual diagnosis treatment for both disorders.
+This means that you’ll receive specialized treatment for both disorders.
 Almost half of all people with SUD have a mental disorder that also needs treatment.

 Certain mental health and behavioral disorders are associated with a higher risk of drug and alcohol use, abuse, and addiction.
 Without treating mental and behavioral disorders before treating the addiction, the chance of relapse is greater.
 Dual diagnosis is also referred to as having co-occurring disorders.
 Trying to self-medicate mental disorders can lead to addiction.